PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

-# Primavera.Hydrogen.Taskbox
+# Primavera.Taskbox

 **Class library that contains types that implement the taskbox design pattern for asynchronous multi-task processing.**

 ## About

-This class library is the default implementation of the [Primavera.Hydrogen.Taskbox.Abstractions](./taskbox.abstractions.md).
+This class library is the default implementation of the [Primavera.Taskbox.Abstractions](./taskbox.abstractions.md).
 The main purpose of this implementation is to support the taskbox design pattern.
 The taskbox is a multi-task asynchronous processing engine for client applications with large or complex business processes that can be broken down into smaller work activities to improve overall application performance and maximize code reuse.

 ## Taskbox Config

-The TaskboxConfig provides the implementation of `<TConfig>` this is a way to define the tasks that are required to execute by the `ITaskboxService{TTask, TConfig}`.
+The TaskboxConfig provides a way to define the tasks that are required to execute by the `ITaskboxService{TTask}`.

 ### Task